SinaKeyhani/Digital-Music-Store-data-using-SQL/README.md

 • Aggregate and Ranking Functions: Practiced using aggregate functions to summarize data and ranking window functions to identify top performers.
 • Common Table Expressions (CTEs): Developed proficiency in using CTEs to simplify complex queries and enhance readability.

+## Contributing
+Contributions are always welcome !!

+If you would like to contribute to the project, please fork the repository and make a pull request.

+Support If you have any doubts, queries or, suggestions then, please connect with me on LinkedIn.